guiveg/educawood/README.md

 # EducaWood: Your social application for forestry education

-EducaWood is a social web application for forestry education. the exploration of world-wide Cultural Heritage.
-It uses Linked Open Data from the [Spanish National Forestry Inventory](https://www.miteco.gob.es/es/biodiversidad/servicios/banco-datos-naturaleza/informacion-disponible/ifn3.html), [Wikidata](https://www.wikidata.org) and [DBpedia](https://www.dbpedia.org/).
+EducaWood is a social web application for forestry education.

 These are some of the features of EducaWood: